-In this noted anthology, the poet Adonis evokes the wisdom of Whitman’s Leaves of Grass (which he liberally excerpts and remolds), the modernism of William Carlos Williams, and the haunting urban imagery of Baudelaire, Cavafy, and Lorca.
+In A Time Between Ashes and Roses Adonis evokes the wisdom of Whitman’s Leaves of Grass, liberally excerpting from and remolding its images; the modernism of William Carlos Williams; and the haunting urban imagery of poets such as Baudelaire, Cavafy, and Lorca.
 Three long poems allow him to explore profoundly the human condition, by examining language and love, race and favor, faith and dogma, war and ruin.
 In the lyrical “This Is My Name” and “Introduction to the History of the Petty Kings,” Adonis ponders Arab defeat and defeatism.
-In “A Grave for New York,” he focuses on Vietnam-era America.
-Originally published in 1970 to widespread acclaim, the collection has been reprinted often but has never before appeared in English.
-Enhanced by Shawkat M. Toorawa’s bilingual edition of the Arabic and English on facing pages, an afterword, and assisted by a critical bibliography of Adonis’s works, this book is a crucial reference for all students and scholars of modern and Middle Eastern poetry and culture.
-Noted Syrian intellectual Nasser Rabbat offers a compelling foreword.
+In “A Grave for New York,” he reflects on the same theme by interrogating Vietnam-era America.

 This bilingual edition, presenting the poems in Arabic and English on facing pages, is enhanced by a critical bibliography of Adonis’s works, providing an accessible and crucial reference for scholars of modern and Middle Eastern poetry and culture.
 Shawkat M. Toorawa’s vivid and eloquent translation finally makes the poet’s signature work available to an English-speaking audience; the effect is no less powerful than were the first translations of Pablo Neruda into English.